Sensitivity analysis for linear changes of the constraint matrix of a (mixed-integer) linear program: Bounding methods formulations

 In Figure \ref{fig:concav-robust}, we illustrate the algorithm on both upper and lower bounds.
 For the lower bound, the algorithm first finds the linear bound in purple that minimizes the problem for $\lambda=-4$ and its equivalent basis.
 Then iteratively, it updates the next basis, found by using the optimality criterion, and reoptimises for the several values of $\lambda$ obtaining the bound: pink, grey, yellow and finally light blue in that order.
 For each reoptimisation, the previous basis is used, upon it, a few simplex iterations are performed to find the new optimal objective and basis.\\

 The main drawback of the method resides in the need for an optimal basis whereas the other methods only need an optimal solution.
 Similarly to the robust variable solution, this method reformulates the problem using $2n$ variables and $2m_1+3m_2$ constraints.
-Finding an optimal basis would require the use of either the simplex or the crossover.
+Finding an optimal basis would require the use of either the simplex algorithm or interior points methods with crossover enabled.
 This operation may take a lot of time.
 However, if an optimal basis is known, the method is fast and accurate.
 In the experiments this bound is named the robust envelope.